Genaker/TerraformMagentoCloud/README.md

 +-----------------------------------------+-------------------------------------------+
 ```
 *Magento Cloud introduces:
-OVERAGE FEES for the Compute Overage usage (per vCPU day): ~$3.80/vCPU-day when a raw AWS vCPU cost is less than 1$ per day.
+OVERAGE FEES for the Compute Overage usage (per vCPU day): ~$X(price of the Commerce Cloud is Adore Secret)/vCPU-day when a raw AWS vCPU cost is less than 1$ per day.

 From the Magento Cloud Agremment: